PopovEvgeniy/magicswfshell/readme.txt

 Prepare

 Do these steps before:
-1. Put the executable file of Magic swf to Magic swf shell directory.
+1. Put the executable file of the Magic swf to the Magic swf shell directory.
-2. Put the executable file of Flash Player Projector to Magic swf shell directory.
+2. Put the executable file of the Flash Player Projector to the Magic swf shell directory.

 License